Wetlands Management for Biodiversity and Climate Protection

-- India's Ministry of Environment recently published the guidelines for the implementation of the "Wetlands Conservation and Management Rules" which came into force in 2017.
+- India's Ministry of Environment published the guidelines for the implementation of the "Wetlands Conservation and Management Rules" which came into force in 2017.
 The project contributes directly to their implementation in the states of Himachal Pradesh, Odisha and Tamil Nadu.

 - Wetland conservation and restoration has been included as one of the transformative ideas in the 100-day programme of the newly elected Indian government in May 2019.
-130 wetlands across the country were identified for action to introduce an integrated management approach over the next 5 years.
+130 wetlands across the country were identified for action to introduce an integrated management approach over the next five years.
 This includes the four Ramsar sites where the project is being implemented.
 The wetland assessment tools, ecosystem-based planning approach, monitoring systems and training programmes developed with the support of the project are universal and can be transferred to other wetlands.